morganjlopes/morganjlopes/README.md

 - [2019 Reading List](https://www.morganjlopes.com/2019-reading-list/)
 - [2018 Reading List](https://www.morganjlopes.com/2018-annual-report/#books)

+---

+FYI...
+I use email differently.
+Prioritizing human interactions, I only check email twice a day and don't have notifications enabled.
+I do however, work to clear my inbox at least once each day.
+[Read more about why](https://www.morganjlopes.com/bringing-humanity-back-to-email/).

 <!--
 **morganjlopes/morganjlopes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.